IAmKonni/discovergy-proxy/README.md

 ## Installation / Setup

 The REST endpoint is exposed on port 8080.
-There is nothing else to configure.

 This is am example docker-compose file that can be used.
+Please replace the environment variables to your personal Discovergy credentials.

 ```docker-compose.yml
 version: "3.7"